-The Base Ten Blocks provide a spatial model of our base ten number system.
-The smallest blocks–cubes that measure 1 cm on a side–are called units.
-The long, narrow blocks that measure 10 cm by 1 cm by 1 cm are called rods.
-The flat, square blocks that measure 10 cm by 10 cm by 1 cm are called flats.
-The largest blocks available, cubes that measure 10 cm on a side, are called cubes.
+Base Ten Blocks provide a spatial model of our base ten number system.
+The smallest blocks—cubes that measure 1 cm on a side—are called units.
+The long, narrow blocks that measure 1 cm by 1 cm by 10 cm are called rods.
+The flat, square blocks that measure 1 cm by 10 cm by 10 cm are called flats.
+The largest blocks available that measure 10 cm on a side, are called cubes.
 When working with base ten place value experiences, we commonly use the unit to represent ones, the rod to represent tens, the flat to represent hundreds, and the cube to represent thousands.
-Providing names based on the shape rather than the value allows for the pieces to be renamed when necessary.
+Providing names based on the shape rather than on the value allows for the pieces to be renamed when necessary.
 For example, when studying decimals, a class can use the flat to represent a unit and establish the value of the other pieces from there.

 Base Ten Blocks are especially useful in providing students with ways to physically represent the concepts of place value and addition, subtraction, multiplication, and division of whole numbers.
-By building number combinations with Base Ten Blocks, students ease into the concept of regrouping, or trading, and are able to see the logical development of each operation.
-The blocks provide a visual foundation and understanding of the algorithms children use when doing paper-and-pencil computation.
-Older children can transfer their understanding of whole numbers and whole-number operations to an understanding of decimals and decimal operations.
+By building number combinations with Base Ten Blocks, students ease into the concept of regrouping, or trading, and can see the logical development of each operation.
+The blocks provide a visual foundation and understanding of the algorithms students use when doing paper-and-pencil computation.
+Older students can transfer their understanding of whole numbers and whole-number operations to an understanding of decimals and decimal operations.

-Base Ten Blocks can be used to develop understanding of the meanings of addition, subtraction, multiplication, and division.
+Base Ten Blocks can be used to develop an understanding of the meaning of addition, subtraction, multiplication, and division.
 Modeling addition on a place-value mat provides students with a visual basis for the concept of regrouping.